nventive/HttpClientUtilities/README.md

 ### Request/Response Tracing

-When configuring the `HttpClient` via, the factory, add the tracing handler:
+When configuring the `HttpClient` via the factory, add the tracing handler:

 ```csharp